 Peter Baughan, CFA has been a co-lead portfolio manager since 2003 and an analyst since 1997.
 As an analyst, he focuses on consumer discretionary and industrials companies.
 Mr. Baughan graduated from the University of North Carolina, Chapel Hill in 1983 and joined Harding Loevner in 1997.
 Mr. Baughan serves as a co-lead portfolio manager for the Global Equity Portfolio.
+Mr. Baughan has held his position with the Global Equity Portfolio since February 2003.

 Edmund Bellord has been a portfolio manager since 2022 and an analyst since 2019.
 As an analyst, he focuses on asset allocation strategies.
 Mr. Bellord graduated from the University of Edinburgh in 1995 and received an MBA from University of California at Berkeley's Walter Haas School of Business in 2001.
 He joined Harding Loevner in 2019.
-Mr. Bellord serves as a portfolio manager for the Emerging Markets Research Portfolio, Global Equity Research Portfolio, and International Equity Research Portfolio.
+Mr. Bellord serves as a portfolio manager for the Emerging Markets Research Portfolio, the Global Equity Research Portfolio, and the International Equity Research Portfolio.
+Mr. Bellord has held his position with each of the Emerging Markets Research Portfolio, the Global Equity Research Portfolio, and the International Equity Research Portfolio Since January 2022.

 Pradipta Chakrabortty has been a portfolio manager and an analyst since 2008.
 As an analyst, he focuses on frontier emerging market companies.
 Mr. Chakrabortty graduated from BIRLA Institute of Technology & Science (Pilani, India) in 1994, received an MBA in Finance and Marketing from XLRI School of Management (Jamshedpur, India) in 1998, and received an MBA in Finance from University of Pennsylvania, the Wharton School, in 2008.
 He joined Harding Loevner in 2008.
-Mr. Chakrabortty serves as a co-lead portfolio manager for the Frontier Emerging Markets Portfolio and the Chinese Equity Portfolio and as a portfolio manager for the Institutional Emerging Markets Portfolio and Emerging Markets Portfolio.
-Effective July 1, 2022, Mr. Chakrabortty will serve as a co-lead portfolio manager for the Institutional Emerging Markets Portfolio and Emerging Markets Portfolio.
+Mr. Chakrabortty serves as a co-lead portfolio manager for the Institutional Emerging Markets Portfolio, the Chinese Equity Portfolio, and the Frontier Emerging Markets Portfolio, and as a portfolio manager for the Emerging Markets ex China Portfolio.
+Mr. Chakrabortty has held his position with the Institutional Emerging Markets Portfolio since January 2015, the Chinese Equity Portfolio since December 2020, the Institutional Emerging Markets Portfolio since December 2008, and the Emerging Markets ex China Portfolio since September 2022.

 Scott Crawshaw has been a portfolio manager since 2014 and an analyst since 2015.
 As an analyst, he focuses on emerging markets companies.
 Mr. Crawshaw graduated from University of Bristol in 1995.
 From 2004 to 2014, Mr. Crawshaw was a senior portfolio manager and research analyst for Russell Investments.
 He joined Harding Loevner in 2014.
-Mr. Crawshaw serves as a co-lead portfolio manager for the Institutional Emerging Markets Portfolio and Emerging Markets Portfolio and a portfolio manager for the Global Equity Portfolio.
+Mr. Crawshaw serves as a co-lead portfolio manager for the Institutional Emerging Markets Portfolio and as a portfolio manager for the Global Equity Portfolio and the Emerging Markets ex China Portfolio.
+Mr. Crawshaw has held his position with the Institutional Emerging Markets Portfolio since June 2014, the Global Equity Portfolio since January 2018, and the Emerging Markets ex China Portfolio since September 2022.

 Sergey Dubin, CFA has been a portfolio manager since 2022 and an analyst since 2015.
 As an analyst, he focuses on emerging markets companies.
 Mr. Dubin graduated from Syracuse University in 1997.
 He joined Harding Loevner in 2015.
 Mr. Dubin serves as a portfolio manager for the Frontier Emerging Markets Portfolio.
+Mr. Dubin has held his position with the Frontier Emerging Markets Portfolio since January 2022.
+Lee Gao has been a portfolio manager since 2023 and an analyst since 2020.
+As an analyst, he focuses on Chinese companies.
+Mr. Gao graduated from the Harvard University in 2006.
+He joined Harding Loevner in 2020.
+Mr. Gao serves as a portfolio manager for the Institutional Emerging Markets Portfolio, and the Emerging Markets ex China Portfolio.
+Mr. Gao has held his position with each of the Institutional Emerging Markets Portfolio and the Emerging Markets ex China Portfolio Since January 2023.